Skip to main content

 The restoration of a more youthful GH/IGF-1 axis has direct and measurable effects on the cardiovascular system.
 Growth hormone deficiency in adults is associated with a constellation of cardiovascular issues, including reduced cardiac mass, impaired pumping function, and an unfavorable lipid profile.
 Peptide therapy seeks to reverse these changes by acting on several fronts.

 First, GH and IGF-1 have direct trophic effects on the heart muscle.
 They can promote the healthy growth of cardiomyocytes, leading to an improvement in left ventricular mass and wall thickness.
-A meta-analysis of involving GH treatment in deficient adults showed significant improvements in left ventricular interventricular septum (LVIS) and left ventricular posterior wall (LVPW) thickness.
+A meta-analysis of clinical trials involving GH treatment in deficient adults showed significant improvements in left ventricular interventricular septum (LVIS) and left ventricular posterior wall (LVPW) thickness.

 These structural changes are accompanied by functional improvements.
-The same analysis noted a significant increase in (EF), a primary measure of the heart’s pumping efficiency.
+The same analysis noted a significant increase in ejection fraction (EF), a primary measure of the heart’s pumping efficiency.
 In patients with heart failure and documented GH deficiency, replacement therapy has been shown to improve exercise capacity and reduce levels of NT-proBNP, a key biomarker of cardiac stress.

 Peptide therapy aims to improve cardiac performance by enhancing the structure of the heart muscle and increasing its pumping efficiency.